conmaol/maglocunus/nodes/perceptron_layers.md

 # Perceptron layers

-[Perceptrons](perceptrons.md) of the same input arity can be combined into a perceptron layer.
+Multiple [perceptrons](perceptrons.md) of the same input arity can be combined, in parallel, into a perceptron layer.

 ### Unary perceptron layers